duttatrey/duttatrey.github.io/index.md

 <img align= "right" src="assets/images/bio-image.png" width="400">
 Hi!
 I am Duttatrey.

-I am a mathematics PhD student at the [University of Canterbury]("http://www.canterbury.ac.nz"), where I am funded by a PhD scholarship from the Marsden Grant.
+I have a PhD in mathematics from [University of Canterbury]("http://www.canterbury.ac.nz").
+I was funded by a PhD scholarship from the Marsden Grant.

 Before coming to Christchurch, I completed my B.Sc. and M.Sc. in Mathematics from [UM-DAE CEBS, Mumbai](www.cbs.ac.in) in 2017.